acumos/documentation/docs/AcumosUser/portal-user/marketplace/marketplace-model-download.rst

 #.
 Select the Download button from the Model Detail page
 #.
 Select the model file you wish to download.
 The bottom file is the
    complete zip file
-#.
-Once the download is complete, it can be found in the local downloads
-   folder

     .. image:: ../images/portal/models_downloadFromMPSteps.png